immerjs/immer/readme.md

 ## Patches

 During the run of a producer, Immer can record all the patches that would replay the changes made by the reducer.
-This is a very powerful tool if you want to fork your state temporarily, and replay the changes to the original.
+This is a very powerful tool if you want to fork your state temporarily and replay the changes to the original.

 Patches are useful in few scenarios:
   * To exchange incremental updates with other parties, for example over websockets
   * For debugging / traces, to see precisely how state is changed over time
-  * As basis for undo/redo or as approach to replay changes on a slightly different state tree
+  * As basis for undo/redo or as an approach to replay changes on a slightly different state tree

 To help with replaying patches, `applyPatches` comes in handy.
 Here is an example how patches could be used to record the incremental updates and (inverse) apply them: